 The Current Health Sciences Library

-On October 8, 1970, the library was rededicated as the Pacific Medical Center Health Sciences Library -- the library for Pacific Medical Center and the University of the Pacfic, School of Dentistry.
-Dr Robert Burns, President of the Board of Trustees of Pacific Medical Center, and President of the University of the Pacific, paid tribute to "the group of physisicans and dentists to whom the building is now dedicated -- men who have played significant roles in the history and growth of Pacific Medical Center and University of the Pacific, School of Dentistry, formerly known as the College of Physicians and Surgeons."
+On October 8, 1970, the library was rededicated as the Pacific Medical Center Health Sciences Library -- the library for Pacific Medical Center and the University of the Pacific, School of Dentistry.
+Dr. Robert Burns, President of the Board of Trustees of Pacific Medical Center, and President of the University of the Pacific, paid tribute to "the group of physicians and dentists to whom the building is now dedicated -- men who have played significant roles in the history and growth of Pacific Medical Center and University of the Pacific, School of Dentistry, formerly known as the College of Physicians and Surgeons."
 The Library provided service to the UOP Dugoni School of Dentistry until the end of 2015.

-In the 1970, there were extensive renovations of the facility, made possible by a Medical Library Resource Project grant, received in 1973 from the Nation Institutes of Health as well as private funding.
+In the 1970's extensive renovations were made to the facility.
+These were made possible by a Medical Library Resource Project grant received in 1973 from the National Institutes of Health as well as private funding.
 Further renovations took place in 1998 and 2004.

 Back to top